 The teams were required to carefully understand their plans in the Martian condition utilizing BIM in the complete virtual construction challenge, working off of an initial stage in the challenge that included renderings.
 In the complete virtual construction challenge, the teams were asked to present their ideas related to the layout of the habitat, spatial efficiency, scalability, and constructability as well.
 The teams were also asked to present videos based on their ideas and small 3D printed models.

-SEarch+ and Apis Cor’s idea consisted of layered, rook-like towers which were printed from Martian regolith.
+SEarch+ and Apis Cor’s idea consisted of layered, rook-like towers that were printed from Martian regolith.
 The hyperboloid shape of the habitat that looked like a squeezed cylinder emerged normally from the need to contain the internal weight of the structure; in a low-pressure condition, a gas pushing outward is the strongest force exerted on a pressurized structure.
 The living territories and research facilities are connected to one another, however, they were compartmentalized so it was easier to deal with any emergency by the means of a central service core.
 All hexagonal windows were designed so they could be assembled in-situ and would contain excess pressure panes and seals.

 Zopherus proposed an idea that was more basic and lower to the ground as compared to the others.
 It comprised of a number of latticed domes.
 A lander would be used to assemble the habitats, which would dispatch a number of autonomous robots to gather the raw materials.
 The materials would then be mixed and printed to form a hexagonal structure starting from the ground upwards, using Martian dirt, calcium oxide, and ice to make concrete.
 The habitat and bordering modules would be designed in such a way that they are able to absorb the sunlight yet would also incorporate sliding boards to cover the windows for when the solar rays would be excessively extreme.
 It is amazing how a 3D printer works, countless and creative ways you can make use of it, and how powerful it will even become in the near future.
 If you are looking for 3D printer yourself and do not want to break the bank.
 Please take a look at the best 3D printers under 300.